ban jelacic square - one day in zagreb itinerary cover

 It is truly a unique take on museums and with so many people recommending it, it is a fun activity to add to your itinerary on a rainy day in Zagreb.

 Zagreb is also the shopping capital of Croatia.
-I’m talking about more than ten big shopping centres in the city.
+I’m talking about more than ten big shopping centers in the city.
 You can spend a day browsing or shopping if you have room in your luggage.

 The most popular day trip from Zagreb is to the magical Plitvice lakes.
 If you don’t have a car, the best way to get there is on an organized tour.
-This Plitvice Lakes and Rastoke Day Trip is the best-rated day trip from Zagreb, it includes transportation and entry tickets.

 The best time to visit Zagreb weatherwise is in the Spring or Autumn as the weather is perfect for exploring the city.
 Days get longer and warmer, and you enjoy strolling around the city.